Ten Amazing Things to See Around Sydney Harbour

 Watch our video of ten top things to do in Sydney:

-10 Top Things to Do in Sydney, Australia, 2022 | Sydney Travel Guide | Win a Tour Voucher
+10 Top Things to Do in SYDNEY, Australia in 2024 | Ultimate Travel Guide & To-Do List

 The Sydney Opera House is internationally acclaimed, beloved by locals, and like no other building in the world.
 You must see it from the water, where it almost appears to float on the harbour’s gentle swell.
 There are plenty of ways to enjoy ‘the House’.
 You can take in a concert, dine at one of the many food venues, or just walk around those iconic sails.
 A guided tour will reveal the secrets of Jorn Utzon’s revolutionary design.
 You can also tour backstage to see how performance magic is made.